NSHipster/articles/2014-03-10-dictionary-services.md

 [userDefaults setPersistentDomain:dictionaryPreferences forName:@"com.apple.DictionaryServices"];
 ~~~

-"But this is Mac OS X, a platform whose manifest destiny cannot be contained by meager sandboxing attempts from Cupertino!", you cry.
+"But this is OS X, a platform whose manifest destiny cannot be contained by meager sandboxing attempts from Cupertino!", you cry.
 "Isn't there a more civilized approach?
 Like, say, private APIs?"

 Why yes, yes there are.